Sudha Rani: 1978–1985: As child actor

-1986-2000: Debut as a lead and success
+1986–2000: Debut as a lead and success

 Sudha was noticed by producer Parvathamma Rajkumar in a thread ceremony video when she was 12 and was selected to play the lead role in the film Anand in 1986 opposite Shiva Rajkumar.
 The film turned out to be a major commercial success establishing the careers of both the lead actors.
 They became a popular pair and were cast in more films such as Mana Mechchida Hudugi (1987), Ranaranga (1988), Aasegobba Meesegobba (1990), Midida Shruthi (1992) and Samara (1995).
 In 1988, she played daughter to Dr. Rajkumar in Devatha Manushya.
 She reprised her role played in Mana Mechchida Hudugi in her Tamil debut, Annakili Sonna Kathai (1989), paired opposite Sathyaraj.

 Few other films where Sudha's performance was noted during this period include Kashinath starrer Avane Nanna Ganda, Dwarakish directorial Krishna Nee Kunidaga (both 1989) and Panchama Veda (1990) which earned her first Karnataka State Film Award, the Telugu film, Master Kapuram (1990), where she was credited as Gayatri and the Tamil films, Vasanthakala Paravai (1991) and Thangakkili (1993), credited as Shali.
 In 1992, she featured in a lead role in K S Narasimha Swamy's poetry collection film, Mysore Mallige, directed by T. S. Nagabharana.
 She played the role of Padma who falls in love with a poet and entangles in the village's feudal structure.
 The film won several awards upon release including Sudha's maiden Filmfare Award and second Karnataka State Film Award.

 After Shiva Rajkumar, her next successful pairing was with Ramesh Aravind.
-They both went on to star in over eight films, including Panchama Veda (1990), Vasanthakala Paravai (1991), Mouna Mozhi (1992), Srigandha, Aragini, Anuraga Sangama (all 1995), Ganda Mane Makkalu, Varagala Bete, Balondu Chaduranga and Accident.
+They both went on to star in over eight films, including Ganda Mane Makkalu (1988), Panchama Veda (1990), Vasanthakala Paravai, Varagala Bete (both 1991), Mouna Mozhi (1992), Srigandha, Aragini, Anuraga Sangama, Balondu Chaduranga (all 1995), and Accident (2008).
 Her other successful pairing were with Ambareesh (Saptapadi, Mannina Doni, Munjaneya Manju, Mr. Abhishek), V. Ravichandran (Mane Devru), Shashikumar (Swathi), Anant Nag (Nanenu Madlilla), Devaraj and Ramkumar (Kavya, Mahakshathriya).
 With actor Vishnuvardhan, she appeared, although not opposite role, in Mahakshathriya (1994) and Kona Edaithe (1995).

 In 1995, she expanded to Malayalam films with Aadyathe Kanmani playing the lead role opposite Jayaram.
 She ended the decade with her comeback film after a brief hiatus of three years with a lead role in Sunil Kumar Desai's Sparsha (2000).
 She received her second Filmfare Award for her performance in the film.